About Heligeom

 Heligeom aims at characterizing, manipulating and assembling structural units with a screw organization,

-Heligeom relies on the structures of monomer-monomer interfaces both for deriving the transformations and for filament construction.
+Heligeom relies on structures of monomer-monomer interfaces both for defining the transformation and for constructing representative filaments.

 Screw & Helical Parameters

-Heligeom is based on a representation of the spatial displacement of a rigidbody in terms of a screw transformation.
+Heligeom is based on a representation of an arbitrary spatial displacement of a rigid body in terms of a screw transformation.

-A screw motion is defined by the six degrees of freedom associated with the rotation in 3D around a specified axis and a translation along this axis.
+A screw motion is defined by the six degrees of freedom associated with a rotation in 3D around a specified axis and a translation along this axis.

-The Heligeom webserver has been developed based on the PTools library,
+The Heligeom webserver is based on the PTools library,

-in which screw motions are calculated and stored in a compact implementation from the 4x4 rotation-translation matrix provided from a superposition procedure.
+in which screw motions are calculated and stored in a compact implementation from the 4x4 rotation-translation matrix provided by superposition of the input protein monomers.
+The user may also specify a quasi-rigid core region of the input proteins for defining the screw transformation.

 The screw transformation is defined by: